mgifford/drupal-security/src/concerns.rst

 Name Registrar or Content Delivery Network (CDN).
 The communications paths with these agencies needs to be clear and well documented.
-This recently happened with a large Canadian municipal website that was redirected to an image of a dancing banada using an approach known as **"social engineering"**.
+This recently happened with a large Canadian municipal website that was redirected to an image of a dancing banana using an approach known as **"social engineering"**.
 By leveraging human vulnerability, crackers were able to gain control of critical infrastructure.
 Properly documented procedures are important, as 3rd party services can often be manipulated phony email or telephone requests.